GULibrarySandbox/ten-repo/content/07-cloud.md

 ## Cloud Storage of your Data
 ---

 Cloud storage provides a convenient way to store, back up and retrieve data.
 Well chosen storage solutions will simplify version control and collaboration with others.
-It protects research data against computer failure, hard drive corruption and accidental deletion by making research data restoreable.
+Cloud storage protects research data against computer failure, hard drive corruption and accidental deletion by making research data restoreable.

 Choosing the right storage solution will be determined by a number of factors.
-Some things to consider include contractual requirements of funding bodies, legal requirements to retain or discard data, as well as best practices in your field.
+Some things to consider include:

+* contractual requirements of funding bodies
+* legal requirements to retain or discard data
+* best practices in your field.

-Major funders of Australian research, the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC) include data management requirements in their funding agreements.
+__Major funders of Australian research, the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC) include data management requirements in their funding agreements.

 At Griffith, three types of data storage are available to researchers